alligrader/product/architecture/access_control_list.md

+# Update

+I have updated these on the `privileges` branch.

 # Access Control List Background

 An access control list is how websites tell whether or not a user has permission to perform an action.
 Actions are most commonly "create", "read", "update", or "delete", but other actions are possible too.
 A permission consists of two things: an action and a status.
 Having a permission for action X and status Y means "this user can do X when in state Y".
 The status element represents the fact that a given account can be in one of many different states.
 For example, a user who fails to pay his monthly bill might have the status of "defaulted", while a normal user may have the status of "active".